T

 Accommodation

-Comfortable 3-star hotels or well-rated Airbnb apartments.
+Comfortable 3-star hotel or a well-rated Airbnb.

 Food